The Memoir Mixtapes Masthead

 Creator // Co-Curator

 Samantha Lamph/Len is a writer and cat masseuse in Los Angeles.
-She has an MFA in creative writing from the University of California, Riverside, even though she wasn’t too impressed with the program (sick burn!)
-You can read some of her writing in journals like Occulum, Moonchild Magazine, Luna Luna Magazine, Queen Mob’s Teahouse, Connotation Press, and Inlandia.
+She has an MFA in creative writing from the University of California, Riverside, and she still gets the ListServ emails to prove it.
+You can read some of her writing in places like Occulum Journal, Moonchild Magazine, Luna Luna Magazine, Queen Mob’s Tea House, Connotation Press, and Inlandia.
 The idea for Memoir Mixtapes came to her on a commute home from Santa Monica to Koreatown, and the project is one of her favorite aspects of life itself.
-You can follow her on IG and Twitter @quandoparamucho.
+You can find links to her work on her website & follow her on IG and Twitter @quandoparamucho.

 Kevin D. Woodall